Arad119/Fragfinder-GUI/README.md

 - [x] Add SteamID filtering
 - [x] Add Startmenu Shortcut & Installation Path Selection
+- [x] See progress of demo processing
+- [ ] Auto-updater
-- [ ] Add JSON creation to the program
+- [ ] Add JSON creation to the program - Skip the need for CSGO Demos Manager
 - [ ] Better UI

 See the [open issues](https://github.com/Arad119/Fragfinder-GUI/issues) for a full list of proposed features (and known issues).